Normal Moveout Correction

 Define NMO correction settings

-- Cut-off (samples) — The amount of stretch beyond which a sample will be muted.
+- Cut-off (samples): If applying a stretch mute the amount of stretch beyond which a sample will be muted.
+If using a stretch limit, this is the maximum value of stretch.

-- Ramp (ms) — The length of the linear mute ramp.
+- Ramp (ms): If applying a stretch mute, the length of the linear mute ramp.

 As a result of this process, a new normal moveout correction volume is available in the Volume tab.